STEllAR-GROUP/tutorials/cscs2019/session3/README.md

     make tests.unit tests.regression examples
     ```
 * Use `make help` to dump out a list of targets

+* Aside: it will be possible to build only selected parts of HPX in the next few
+  releases, e.g. only single-node features

 * Run tests
 ```sh